ansibleguy76/ansibleforms/README.md

 # this will build and bundle the client app in to the application
 cd server
 # install docker-ce !!!
+# build the docker image, a 'Dockerfile' is present
 docker build -t ansible_forms .
 # note that the below is now binding a local path into app/persistent inside the containerized
 # you can change the source path and choose any path you would like to mount, as long as the forms.json file is there